Sydney-Informatics-Hub/nfcore-rnaseq/index.md

 **Synopsis:** Introduction to excecuting the nextflow-nfcore pipeline for RNASeq analysis on a Pawsey Nimbus VM instance

-**Target audience:**  HDRs, researchers, introductory/intermediate level
+**Target audience:**  HDRs, researchers who have, or will soon acquire, RNA-seq short read data that they need to analyse themselves.
+No prior experience with RNA-seq analysis is required.

 **Follow-on courses:** This course is **part two** of the **[Nextflow bioinformatics pipelines Series]({{ site.series_home }})**.